 - To encourage emerging composers to write for the oboe by establishing the Léon Goossens Oboe Prize.
-The inaugural prize is in 2016 and will run biennially.
+The inaugural prize was in 2016 and is run biennially.

 On this website, you will find information about new repertoire that has already been commissioned and performed for the oboe.
 More details about this can be found on the Journal page.

-The inaugural Léon Goossens Prize is taking place in 2016.
-This composition prize has been set up to encourage and inspire more emerging composers to write for the oboe and will run biennially from 2016.
+The inaugural Léon Goossens Prize took place in 2016.
+This composition prize has been set up to encourage and inspire more emerging composers to write for the oboe and is run biennially.
 For more details on the prize click here.